Find the answers to some questions frequently asked by new Vulcans.

 Orientation will be filled with fun activities, events, and workshops all designed to Create Connections with other new students, with our amazing UH Hilo faculty, and with numerous campus resources and the awesome staff that run them.
 We'll also have workshops which will help to set you up to be Academically Successful here at UH Hilo, and of course there will be lots and lots of Vulcan spirit as we welcome you into our university ʻOhana.

-Check-in for Orientation will open on Wednesday, August 19, 2015 from 8:00 AM - Noon.
+Check-in for Orientation will be on Wednesday August 17, 2016 (time TBD).
 At that time you'll be able to pick up your Orientation Pass, Welcome Bag, and Schedule.
 In addition we'll be available to assist you if you haven't registered yet and want to participate in Orientation.

 While orientation is not mandatory, it is highly recommended, highly encouraged, and any other words you can think of that mean "You should go to Orientation".
 Orientation provides the tools and creates a foundation for both First Time First Year students and New Transfer students to be successful and to make their transition into UH Hilo as smooth and easy as possible.
 Besides, it's a great way to meet other new students who have common interest and goals, engage in conversations with faculty and staff, participate in workshops designed to help our newest students succeed, and create life-long friendships.
 Plus its choke (a lot) fun!
 So for the price of a nice Aloha shirt, that's a great deal.